virtuatable-museum/cookiecutter/README.md

 ### Pre-requisites

+To create a Virtuatable service, you first need :
-You need Python 3.7+ first
+- Python 3.7+
+- Git with the Git CLI.
+- Ruby Version Manager (RVM)

 ### Installation